Liver problems from alcohol

-Learning more about your grandmother’s liver problems is a great way to support her.
-The liver is one of the largest organs in your body and is responsible for several different functions including processing nutrients from food that your body can then use, producing bile, and removing waste products from the body including toxins like alcohol.
+Learning more about your grandmother’s liver problems is a thoughtful way to support her.
+The liver is one of the largest organs in the body and is responsible for several different functions including processing nutrients from food, producing bile, and removing waste products from the body including toxins such as alcohol.
 Because the liver fulfills so many responsibilities within the body, liver damage (either due to alcohol use or not) can have a wide range of effects.
 Additionally, some people may be at a higher risk for alcohol-related liver damage (more on that in a bit).
-Fortunately, there are a number of options for your grandmother, even after a diagnosis, to improve her health.
+Fortunately, there are several options for your grandmother, even after a diagnosis, to improve her health.

 Signs and symptoms of liver damage (both those with alcohol-related diseases and non-alcohol-related diseases) can include:

 - Loss of appetite

 - Yellowing of the skin and whites of the eyes (also known as jaundice)

 - Abdominal pain/tenderness (because the liver will become enlarged and feel sensitive)

 - Abdominal swelling due to fluid accumulation (also known as ascites)

 While there are many different conditions related to the liver (you can learn more about these at the American Liver Foundation website), there are several that are related to alcohol use:

 - Fatty liver is a condition where a build-up of fat occurs in the liver cells, which makes it harder for the liver to function properly.
 There are rarely any symptoms other than fatigue, weakness, and weight-loss.
 In many cases, if you have fatty liver disease and stop drinking alcohol, the disease will reverse course.